SebastienGllmt/material-chakl/Justifications.md

 2. Pick a random tone from `[68, 70]` to ensure we get a vibrant color regardless of the hue that contrasts with a terminal background
 3. Pick a random chroma from `[48, max_chroma]` where `max_chroma` depends on the `<hue, tone>` pair to ensure the color can be used as a primary color for a palette.

-This choice results in the following
+This choice results in the following:

 ![alt text](static/example-random.png)

 ## Alternative parameter choices